fabianojunior139/Frontend-Mentor/huddle-landing-page-with-single-introductory-section-master/README.md

-## 💼 Huddle Landing Page With Single Introductory Section Master
+## 💼 Responsive Huddle Landing Page With Single Introductory Section Master

 <p>This challenge was made with HTML and CSS w/ SASS</p>